 Inspiration both is and isn’t like caffeine.

 It is in the sense that no, you don’t need to be high on inspiration to make art—you can take care of that by yourself.
 Inspiration makes the process faster but it’s no guarantee that your work turns out better than when you create sober.
 To make good art, inspired or not, you need to practice your skills and look for learning opportunities.
 Really, it’s okay to not be inspired in the moment—just cook yourself a simple meal instead of a full-course dinner.
 It doesn’t always have to be extravagant or perfect, and you don’t have to wait for inspiration to come to you, either.
 You have a skill-set.
 Use it.
-And if you think you don’t have one, take a moment to list the things you can do—show-don’t-tell; dialogue; grammar; anything else—and you’ll likely find that you know more than you think.
+And if you think you don’t have one, take a moment to list the things you can do—showing; telling; dialogue; grammar; everything else—and you’ll likely find that you know more than you think.
 Even if you truly lack a skill-set there’s nothing stopping you from acquiring one.
 Just start.
 Practice.
 Ultimately, quality comes from precision, not passion.

 Inspiration is also not like caffeine at all.
 Despite everything I just said, I do believe that we have an inherent connection to inspiration, whereas we’re not inherently connected to…well…caffeine.
 I think creativity always starts with an emotion.
 See, to make art a special kind of motivation is required: a reason to speak your truth and devote yourself to the work.
 The reason is that emotion: love sparking a poem; rage fueling a rant; excitement manifesting a novel.
 Emotions are inescapable and, above all, inspiring.